saralans/saralans.github.io/readme.md

 # Personal Portfolio Website - Sarala Sharma

-This is the personal portfolio website of Sarala Sharma, a 3rd-year Computational and Systems Biology major at the University of California, Los Angeles (UCLA).
+This is the personal portfolio website of Sarala Sharma, a 3rd-year Computational and Systems Biology major at UCLA.
 This website showcases Sarala's academic background, recent projects, and design portfolio, highlighting her passion for computational biology, public health, and technological innovation.

 ## Technologies Used